Polite But Probing: Bidens Interviewer George Stephanopoulos - UrduPoint

 Known for his polite but probing style, Stephanopoulos, 63, has interviewed many heads of state including Barack Obama, Russian President Vladimir Putin and former Iranian president Mahmoud Ahmadinejad.

-The focus of the interview will undoubtably be Biden's health after the president's debate against Donald Trump, in which Biden lost his train of thought several times.
+The focus of the interview will undoubtedly be Biden's health after the president's debate against Donald Trump, in which Biden lost his train of thought several times, stumbled over words and syntax and spoke incoherently.

-Born to a Greek family in Massachusetts, Stephanapoulos grew up in Cleveland, Ohio, where both of his parents worked in the American Greek Orthodox Church.
+Born to a Greek family in Massachusetts, Stephanopoulos grew up in Cleveland, Ohio, where both of his parents worked in the American Greek Orthodox Church.

 After graduating near the top of his class with a degree in political science from Columbia University in New York, Stephanopoulos moved to Washington to work as a congressional aide.